 - Payment on account by cash, check, money order, or approved charge to a valid debit or credit card.

 If the student’s financial aid is not finalized by August 1st for fall semester and by December 15th for spring semester, then in order to be activated, the student must cover all semester charges, including any prior balance, by some acceptable combination of items 2 and 3 above by August 1st for fall semester and by December 15th for spring semester.
 If financial aid is subsequently finalized, then one or more of the items used to cover the charges may be reduced or refunded to the student.

-For this year only, we are offering a 10% Early Payment Discount for Fall 2013 to students who settle their account in full by July 15th and a 5% Early Payment Discount to students who settle their account in full by July 31st.
-The 10% and 5% Early Payment Discounts are calculated based on the total amount paid out-of-pocket by the student, including any student loans applied to their outstanding account balance.
+For this year we are offering a 10% Early Payment Discount for Spring 2014 to new students who settle their account in full at Registration on December 6 and to returning students who settle their account in full by November 30.
+The 10% Early Payment Discount is calculated based on the total amount paid out-of-pocket by the student, including any student loans applied to their outstanding account balance.